Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 f.
 Run `EDITOR=nano visudo` to and edit the following permissions.<br>
 Uncomment `%wheel ALL=(ALL) ALL` and add `Defaults rootpw` to the bottom of the file.

-The `Defaults rootpw` is so that you use the root password instead of your user password for sudo.
+The `Defaults rootpw` is so that you use the root password instead of your user password for sudo. (makes more like windows)

 ## Bootloader.
 Here is a little choose your own adventure bit for this install guide.
 There are two commonly boot loaders that people tend to install.
 Choose the one you prefer and forget about the other one.